 Pastor sat up, his fingers finding her hair.
 She waited.
 The dark was absolute now.
 Everything smelled damp and sick and old.
 A rumble at the end of the long, long hallway said the furnace was burning.
 She thought about Carlotta and the phone call at the temple, but didn’t speak of it.

 After a long time, Pastor’s hand went still.
-She wondered if he’d gone away again.
+Had he gone away again?
 Would she be alone at the end?
-Would there be a goodbye?
+Would there be no goodbye?

 Then he shifted a little.